 Course costs range from $850 to $1250 depending on the course and the level (undergraduate/graduate).
 Contact instructor Kari Gunderson with questions.

-Designed for seasonal Wilderness rangers and federal personnel working near Wilderness or with an interest in Wilderness Stewardship, the basics certificate eexplores the history, philosophy, and application of wilderness law and policy in the United States.
-This sixteen-week course of study provides a comprehensive understanding of the basics of management in designated wilderness areas.
-Cost: $299
+Designed for seasonal Wilderness rangers and federal personnel working near Wilderness or with an interest in Wilderness Stewardship, the basics certificate through the Eppley Institute for Parks & Public Lands at Indiana University explores the history, philosophy, and application of wilderness law and policy in the United States.
+This sixteen-week course of study provides a comprehensive understanding of the basics of management in designated wilderness.
+Cohort and individual options are available.